twirapp/toxicity-detector/README.md

 - `TOXICITY_THRESHOLD` - the level below which the text will be considered toxic.
 Default: `0` - the argmax function is used.
 This is a float value, example: `-0.2`, `-0.05`, `1`.
 - `WEB_CONCURRENCY` - Number of worker processes.
 Defaults to the value of this environment variable if set, otherwise 1.
 Note: Not compatible with `--reload` option.
 - `METRICS_PREFIX` - Prefix for Prometheus metrics names.
 Default: `toxicity_detector`.
 Allows customization of metric names to avoid conflicts in a shared Prometheus setup.
+- `TORCH_THREADS` - Number of threads to use for PyTorch operations.
+Defaults to the value of this environment variable if set, otherwise the number of CPU cores.

 # Prometheus Metrics
 This project exposes several Prometheus metrics for monitoring the toxicity detector's performance and behavior.
 All metric names are prefixed with the value of the `METRICS_PREFIX` environment variable (default: `toxicity_detector`).
 Below is a list of available metrics and what they collect: